arcus/Arcus_Labs_Orientation/arcus_orientation.md

     Some legitimate, non-malicious packages are useful in part because they send data out to external servers where additional processing is done.
 Unfortunately, it is not always easy to tell when a package relies upon sending data over the internet.
 This may not be a concern for a hobby programmer, but when working with PHI and other sensitive data, this presents a huge risk.

-Using Internet Disabled Mode helps protect you from both of these risks, by allowing you to work on your code in a space that is entirely disconnected from the internet.
+Using Internet Disabled mode helps protect you from both of these risks, by allowing you to work on your code in a space that is entirely disconnected from the internet.

 But how do I install packages without internet?
 ------
 Of course, you'll still need to be able to install packages or download files to do your work.
 For this, we've developed the **Install Tool**.
 Rather than installing your packages in the same environment that includes your data, when you use this tool, the packages automatically begin installing in a separate environment that doesn't have any data in it.This ensures that, if there is any malicious code in the scripts that govern the installation process, it does not have any access to your data while it executes.
 Once the packages have finished installing, they become available to you in your lab.
 At this point, by subsequently running your code in your lab in Internet Disabled mode, even if there is any malicious code in the package you've installed, it doesn't have any access to the Internet in order to exfiltrate your data.

-When should I use Internet Disabled Mode?
+When should I use Internet Disabled mode?
 ---
 Since its not always easy to tell when legitimate packages may be accessing the internet, **we recommend always using Internet Disabled mode**, not just when installing packages.
 That being said, it is still possible to enable access to the internet if needed, such as during particularly complex package installations.
 (Note that the PI is able to completely restrict Internet access for some users.
 In those cases, users will either need to use the Install Tool or talk to their PI.)

 ### Switching Modes

 Once you've opened your lab, on the top left-hand side of the screen is a "Lab Settings" box, which contains options for "Internet Disabled" and "Internet Enabled."
 You can click on the question mark symbol next to the word "Security", which provides condensed information about when to use each mode.
 When you turn your lab on, it will be booted in whichever mode has been selected.
-In the example of the screenshot below, turning the lab on would start it in Internet Disabled Mode.
+In the example of the screenshot below, turning the lab on would start it in Internet Disabled mode.

 ![The lab settings contains a security section with two radio buttons: one for Internet Disabled, which is selected here, and one for Internet Enabled.
 Changing this setting requires the lab to be restarted.](media/arcus_lab_screenshot.png)